hilliardjl/BCI/README.md

 # Credits
 Huge thanks to:
 - Prof. Williams from UVA's ECE department \- he provided the hardware that allowed me to do this project!
 - Sentdex ([youtube](https://www.youtube.com/user/sentdex)) After failing to get any results with raw time series data, I was doing some research and found that Sentdex had basically done exactly what I was trying to do using FFT data instead, which is why I switched over.
+His repo was also a great reference material when I got stuck pulling only 1 channel instead of all 4.
 - Lawhern et. al. ([Paper link](https://arxiv.org/abs/1611.08024)) Although I couldn't use their model architecture due to only having a 4 channel board, this paper gave me the idea to start using convolutions in my network.